sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-tensorflow/mlb-hxe-setup-tensorflow.md

 [ACCORDION-BEGIN [Step 7: ](Configure SAP HANA External Machine Learning)]

-Now that the TensorFlow Serving `ModelServer` is up and running, you will need to add its configuration to your SAP HANA, express edition instance.
+Now, that the TensorFlow Serving `ModelServer` is up and running, you will need to add its configuration to your SAP HANA, express edition instance.

 Before moving forward with the EML configuration, you need to grant the proper role to the `ML_USER` created during the [Prepare your SAP HANA, express edition instance for Machine Learning](https://www.sap.com/developer/tutorials/mlb-hxe-setup-basic.html).